 The curriculum consists of 6 modules.
-Treasury (Financial) Risk Management (module 1) and International Cash Management (module 3) are traditional treasury disciplines.
-Corporate finance is lectured in module 2 and 4.
-The embedding of the treasury and corporate finance functoin in the corporate organization is lectured in module 5.
-An overview of relevant aspects in financial law and fiscal law is given in model 6.
+Treasury (Financial) Risk Management and International Cash Management are traditional treasury disciplines.
+Corporate finance is lectured in module Corporate Financial Management and Capital Markets and Funding.
+The embedding of the treasury and corporate finance function in the corporate organization is lectured in module Treasury Organization.
+An overview of relevant aspects in financial law and fiscal law is given in module Financial and Fiscal Law & Regulation.

 Each module ends with a written exam.
 Other assessments may occur during the module.
 Modules are organized in such a way sufficient preparation time for the assignments exam is available.

 Below topics addressed in the 6 modules are described by keywords and short overviews.

 - Pension risk & insurance risk

 - plus necessary mathematics (level Options Futures and other Derivatives by Hull)